Super-linear propagation for a general, local cane toads model: Introduction and Main Results

 \end{prop}

 It also follows from our analysis that we may compare $I$ with the solution to the Hamilton-Jacobi equation coming from the linearized cane toads equation, that is, the equation with $u(1-u)$ replaced by $u$.
+The solutions to this equation are more easily computable analytically (see \Cref{sec:front_location}). \Cref{prop:geometric} is a key tool in establishing this.
+Further, it provides a Huygen's principle for the cane toads front; that is, our front moves normal to itself with velocity depending only on the normal vector and its position in $\theta$.